lcwarners/sewer-defect-detection/README.md

 ### CS-433 Machine Learning project 2

-Within the framework of the EPFL Machine Learning course, we collaborated with the city of lausanne to automate the recognition of defects in sewer pipes.
+Within the framework of the EPFL Machine Learning course, we collaborated with the city of Lausanne to automate the recognition of defects in sewer pipes.
 To this goal we trained the neural networks _RESNet50_, _EfficientNetB1_ and _EfficientNetB7_ on CCTV videos from the pipes.
 Our purpose was to detect two main defects, namely roots and cracks.